canadaclub/canadaclub.github.io/events.md

 layout: page
 ---

 Club events are listed here.
-Should there be any documentation (photos, descriptions), they are made available to members for download from our cloud space.
+Should there be any documentation (photos, descriptions), they will be made available to members for download from our cloud space.

-Non-members are welcome to come out and take part in an event and meet some of the Club members prior to deciding whether to join the Club.
+Non-members are welcome to come and take part in an event and meet some of the Club members prior to deciding whether to join the Club.
 However, you will have to contact us at {{ site.mailto }} for the event details.

 ## Upcoming events